 Menu Structures for Web Apps

 The web app offers ample space for menu items.
 The menu items, which can consist of pages, news channels, plugins, and folders, are paired with an icon that displays directly in the menu.
-Depending on how you wish to organize your contents, Staffbase offers two options for presenting the main menu for your platform:
+Depending on how you wish to organize your content, Staffbase offers two options for presenting the main menu for your platform:

-Standard Vertical Menu:
+Standard Vertical Menu

 This menu displays vertically on the side of the web app interface.
 The menu path can be configured to hold up to 5 levels of depth.
 This menu structure works well for a variety of business cases, such as for organizations using their employee app as a news and communication channel, as well as others.

 The vertical menu is an elegant solution that also simplifies the administrator’s task of visualizing how the menu will look for different users.
-While advanced visibility settings will cause the final output to look different for different users and on different device types, the similar structure between the Studio and user interface give the administrator a lot of guidance.
+While advanced visibility settings will cause the final output to look different for different users and on different device types, the similar structure between the Studio and user interface gives the administrator a lot of guidance.
 Similarly, the parallel structures in the web and mobile app interfaces, make it easy for a user to find their way around when switching from web to mobile app.

-Horizontal menu
+Horizontal Menu

 The horizontal menu, often referred to as top-navigation, displays horizontally along the top of the page and allows up to 3 layers of flyout menus.
-Flyouts can be advantageous, as it allows users to see longer menu paths without having to click through numerous folders.
+Flyouts can be advantageous, as they allow users to see longer menu paths without having to click through numerous folders.
 The horizontal menu is ideal for organizations looking to use the Staffbase web app as an intranet solution or to integrate services, such as HR processes or access to 3rd party tools.

 Despite the horizontal output on web apps, menu structuring in the Studio and on mobile apps is displayed in a vertical format.
 Although this can cause visualizing how the menu will look for users with different device types to be quite complex, the different menu structure helps bring users the optimal app experience according to the device they are using.